Updated: Nov 21, 2020

 "Jamie stomped her foot and clenched her fists.
 She screamed, 'I HATE YOU!!!
 I NEVER WANT TO SEE YOU AGAIN!!!
 EVER!!!'
 She refused to talk to her mother after that absolutely condescending speech.
 This was the last straw."

 In fact, they're quite distracting.
 In addition to that, the italicized words "refused" and "condescending" do not need the extra emphasis.
-Neither do the bolded words "the last straw."
+The bolded words "the last straw" don't need extra emphasis either.
 The reader knows the context of the scene and can infer where the emphasis should be; the extra emphasis simply clutters the text.

 Now look at the paragraph if we take out all that extra emphasis: